dialogflow/agent-human-handoff-nodejs/README.md

-# API.AI: Agent to Human Handoff Sample
+# Dialogflow: Agent to Human Handoff Sample

-This sample consists of a simple API.AI agent, a node.js server and a web interface that together demonstrate an approach for handing text-based conversations from an API.AI agent to a human operator.
+This sample consists of a simple Dialogflow agent, a node.js server and a web interface that together demonstrate an approach for handing text-based conversations from an Dialogflow agent to a human operator.

 **This extensively commented sample is designed as a learning tool and a platform for experimentation, not a finished solution.**